 Naturally, when staying at the diving resorts in Belize, you’ll be faced with a wide range of opportunities to go fishing.
 With the beautiful open sea and idyllic beaches, Itza resort gives you the opportunity to swim, dive, and fish in the pristine corals of the Caribbean Sea.
-Located 50 miles off the coast of Belize, you will be faced with such fantastic areas such as the Blue Hole and Long Caye coral reefs.
-There are plenty of opportunities to fish, but here we are going to focus on what to expect when deep sea fishing in the area, alongside some tips and tricks to make the most of your trip.
+Located 50 miles off the coast of Belize, you will be faced with such fantastic areas such as the Great Blue Hole and Long Caye coral reefs.
+Apart from Great Blue Hole Belize Diving, there are plenty of opportunities to fish, but here we are going to focus on what to expect when deep sea fishing in the area, alongside some tips and tricks to make the most of your trip.

 When staying at the Itza Belize beach resort, you’ll have many opportunities to deep sea fish.
 Located just a five-minute boat ride off the coast, you’ll find spots where you can fish with over 2000 meter depths.
 The undisturbed sea of the Belize coast gives you ample opportunity to explore the beautiful scenery and fish off the coastline.

 The perfect boat for deep sea fishing can be up to 17 feet in length.
 The reason for this is that it must be able to withstand big waves and large catches, being a durable vessel for longer trips.
 Whilst a deep sea fishing vessel needn’t be fast, it is must be able to maintain slower speeds to lure larger fish.

 There are two variations of fish you can expect to catch when deep sea fishing.
 Each set have their own unique characteristics and quirks, as well as having their own specific tastes.